* This is the Consumer Version. *

 The thyroid gland secretes thyroid hormones, which control the speed at which the body’s chemical functions proceed (metabolic rate).
 Thyroid hormones influence the metabolic rate in two ways:

-Thyroid hormones affect many vital body functions: the heart rate, the respiratory rate, the rate at which calories are burned, skin maintenance, growth, heat production, fertility, and digestion.
+Thyroid hormones affect many vital body functions: the heart rate, the rate at which calories are burned, skin maintenance, growth, heat production, fertility, and digestion.

 The two thyroid hormones are